SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_parameters.md

 - **Average Packet Loss Rate**: Calculated.
 The average packet loss rate for all associated CMs.
 Only CMs that can be reached via ping count towards this KPI.

 - **Number QAM DS Channels**: Calculated.
 The total number of associated downstream channels.

-  - Mapping of Channels to Fiber Nodes are done using the clabTopoChFnCfgTable (OID 1.3.6.1.4.1.4491.4.2.1.2) polled from the CCAP.
+  Mapping of channels to fiber nodes is done using the *clabTopoChFnCfgTable* (OID 1.3.6.1.4.1.4491.4.2.1.2) polled from the CCAP.

 - **Number QAM US Channels**: Calculated.
 The total number of associated upstream channels.

-  - Mapping of Channels to Fiber Nodes are done using the clabTopoChFnCfgTable (OID 1.3.6.1.4.1.4491.4.2.1.2) polled from the CCAP.
+  Mapping of channels to fiber nodes is done using the *clabTopoChFnCfgTable* (OID 1.3.6.1.4.1.4491.4.2.1.2) polled from the CCAP.

 - **Percentage DS Utilization**: Calculated.
 The average channel utilization of associated downstream channels.

-  - Individual Channel utilization values are retrieved from the docsIfCmtsChannelUtilizationTable (OID 1.3.6.1.2.1.10.127.1.3.9) polled from the CCAP
+  Individual channel utilization values are retrieved from the *docsIfCmtsChannelUtilizationTable* (OID 1.3.6.1.2.1.10.127.1.3.9) polled from the CCAP

 - **Percentage US Utilization**: Calculated.
 The average channel utilization of associated upstream channels.

-  - Individual Channel utilization values are retrieved from the docsIfCmtsChannelUtilizationTable (OID 1.3.6.1.2.1.10.127.1.3.9) polled from the CCAP
+  Individual channel utilization values are retrieved from the *docsIfCmtsChannelUtilizationTable* (OID 1.3.6.1.2.1.10.127.1.3.9) polled from the CCAP